alexanderwendt/civ4ri-customization/README.md

 - virtual memory metric to use: Any memory metric
 5. Go to options->Memory->Enable Smart Trim

-### Common Failures and Game Crashes
-I play several multiplayer games on the Worldmap Huge with 52 civilizations.
-We are 3-4 players, who play over Steam.
-Although it is tough, we managed to play the game to the modern era with only moderate rate of crashes.
-Here is my experience about how to handle multiplayer problems.

-#### MAF Failure and other Graphic Problems
+### MAF Failure and other Graphic Problems
-The following things help here
+The following things help here:
 1. Get a computer with a very good graphic card and much graphic card memory (not normal RAM) to lower the probablity for these kinds of errors
 2. Lower the resolution to minimum in full screen mode
 3. Option: single unit graphics